-Voluntary groups are also involved in River Basin Planning activities primarily through the activities of SWAN (Sustainable Water Network) www.swanireland.ie.
-SWAN is an umbrella network of 25 of Ireland's leading national and local environmental organisations specifically constituted to address public participation requirements of the Water Framework Directive.
+Voluntary groups are also involved in Water Framework Directive activities.
+SWAN (Sustainable Water Network) www.swanireland.ie is an umbrella network of 25 of Ireland's leading national and local environmental organisations specifically constituted to address public participation requirements of the Water Framework Directive.

-The plan was also considered by a River Basin Management Group which facilitates information exchange, consultation, cooperation and liaison within and between Ireland's public authorities.
+The plans were also considered by a Public Authorities Management Group which facilitates information exchange, consultation, cooperation and liaison within and between Ireland's public authorities.